The thing about depression. (birthdays)

 So when things start to get better (for me, this was closing off toxic relationships and environments, seeing a psychiatrist, behavioral therapy), you feel like you will begin to outlive a sadness quota.
 You have suffered for so long and so much that the universe MUST pay you back by making everything in your life go right.
 It's like you've rediscovered your worth and everyone deserves to know what it is.
 That finally you'll reach this pinnacle divinity in your life in which you can abandon bone crushing sadness for good, or that it becomes something you can functionally tolerate - that it does not take away from the value of your happiness anymore.
 It felt like everything before was all wrong, so now this must be the redemption point where everything starts to be okay.
 Like, for good.
 Life will never not be a tolerable place.
 One can imagine that anything that violates that impression feels like all of your hard work is dismantling.
 You feel a kind of anger and hatred that goes beyond what you can pinpoint.
 It took away everything you loved and you don't want it to do that again.
 Denial, especially after having dealt with one huge period of major depressive disorder already, is the easiest thing to do.

-Before I even realized that my depression was starting to manipulate my sense of self again, I spent my first day of being 20 acting like an absolute child.
+Before I even realized that my depression was starting to manipulate my sense of self again, I spent my birthday this year like an absolute child.
 There was someone I was sort of seeing there who I didn't realize until now was a huge manifestation of my depression complex – I felt this inexplicable frustration over the fact that he was the one thing in my life that wasn't turning out for the better.
 I thought the universe owed it to me.
 So the more he strayed from that idea, the more frustrated I got because it didn't seem fair to me.
 And while I did have some valid frustrations and vendettas against him that were (and still are) based in reality, as long as I believed in the sadness quota, the majority of my reservations with out situation were not valid.
 It all exploded in one giant mess over the next 24 hours.
 These inner frustrations were verbally projected in incredibly selfish, embarrassing ways that I didn't remember until I was reminded of them.
 I was THAT girl, being messy, entitled, and drunk in a red silk dress, the ultimate walking juxtaposition.
 I had come back from a week of teaching and other weeks of touring with my own music group, landed one of my biggest magazine features so far, and yet was still not acting like half the adult I projected myself to be during those times.

 I woke up the next morning, alone, with a sense of emptiness and sadness so deep in my being that I knew there was something I was avoiding.
 It was dragging me farther and farther away from my friends, many of whom I hadn't talked to in weeks.
 I blew all my chances to start dating someone again in a healthy manner.
 I lied to people about going to therapy.
 The shame of the reasoning behind these occurrences was consuming.
 I had to put the pieces together and surrender to mess that depression - my greatest enemy, my greatest fear, the one thing I swore I destroyed for good - made again.